 What I do

-clinical social work, evidence-based practice/implementation science, intervention research, mental and behavioral health, school of social work
+clinical social work, evidence-based practice/implementation science, intervention research, mental and behavioral health, school social work

 Kim's research focuses on evaluating solution-focused brief therapy, school-based interventions, meta-analysis and evidence-based practice.
-He has published over 50 articles in peer reviewed journals, book chapters and books.
+He has authored over 50 academic publications including four books.